HaxeFlixel/flixel-docs/documentation/04_tutorials/03-2-creating-a-new-project.html.md

 ```
-title: "2 - Testing with a New Project"
+title: "2 - Creating a new project"
 ```

 Now we want to make sure that everything is installed properly - and we want to set up the framework for our game.
 So we're going to make a new project, open it with FlashDevelop and test that it builds and runs.